OfficeForProductSafetyAndStandards/product-safety-database/psd-web/README.md

 The site is written in [Ruby on Rails](https://rubyonrails.org/).

 We're using [Slim](http://slim-lang.com/) as our HTML templating language, ES6 JavaScript and [Sass](https://sass-lang.com/) for styling transplied with webpack.

+### Using environment variables

+To set environment variables to configuration, copy `development` and `test` files:

+`cp .env.test.example .env.test`
+`cp .env.development.example .env.development`

+Keys are not in the repo, please ask team member to share their config.

 ## Getting Setup